Australian Journal of Public Administration

 Online ISSN: 1467-8500

 Australian Journal of Public Administration is a refereed publication that appears quarterly under the auspices of the Institute of Public Administration Australia.
-The journal is supplied free to Institute members.
-Business correspondence should be addressed to: firstname.lastname@example.org
+All members of the Institute receive a subscription to the journal.

 Aims and Scope

 Aimed at a diverse readership, AJPA is committed to the study and practice of public administration, public management and policy making.
 AJPA encourages research, reflection and commentary among those interested in a range of public sector settings, including federal, state, local and intergovernmental.
 The journal focuses on Australian concerns, but welcomes manuscripts relating to international developments of relevance to Australian experience.
 The editor encourages contemporary and critical analysis.